Scotland in the Early Middle Ages: Early Christianisation

 The growth of Christianity in Scotland has been traditionally seen as dependent on Irish-Scots "Celtic" missionaries and to a lesser extent those from Rome and England.
 Celtic Christianity had its origins in the conversion of Ireland from late Roman Britain associated with St. Patrick in the 5th century.
-In the 6th century, monks ordained by St Patrick as missionaries such as St Kessog, son of the Irish King of Cashel, about 490 CE starting his abbey halfway between Glasgow and Edinburgh.
+In the 6th century, monks ordained by St Patrick as missionaries such as St Kessog, son of the Irish King of Cashel, about 490 CE started his abbey halfway between Glasgow and Edinburgh.
 Shortly after St. Columba, also Irish, formed Iona abbey; both martyrs.
 Subsequent monk missionaries from Ireland operated on the British mainland, spreading a unifying culture.
 St Ninian is the figure associated with a monastery founded at Whithorn in what is now Galloway, although it is generally accepted that Ninian may be a later construct.
 St Columba left Ireland and founded the monastery at Iona off the West Coast of Scotland in 563 and from there carried out missions to the Scots of Dál Riata and the Picts.
-It seems likely that both the Scots and Picts had already begun to convert to Christianity before this period.
+It seems likely that both the Scots and the Picts had already begun to convert to Christianity before this period.
 Saint Patrick referred in a letter to "apostate Picts", suggesting that they had previously been Christian, while the poem Y Gododdin, set in the early 6th century does not remark on the Picts as pagans.
 Conversion of the Pictish élite seems likely to have run over a considerable period, beginning in the 5th century and not complete until the 7th.

 Among the key indicators of Christianisation are long-cist cemeteries that generally indicate Christian burials due to their east-west orientation, although this correlation has been challenged by recent research.
 These burials are found between the end of the Roman era and the 7th century, after which point they become rarer.
 They are concentrated strongly in eastern Scotland south of the Tay, in Angus, the Mearns, Lothian and the Borders.
-It is generally accepted among scholars that place-name element eccles-, from the Brythonic word for church, represents evidence of the British church of the Roman and immediate post-Roman period, most of which are located in the south-west, south and east.
+It is generally accepted among scholars that the place-name element eccles-, from the Brythonic word for church, represents evidence of the British church of the Roman and immediate post-Roman period, most of which are located in the south-west, south and east.
 About a dozen inscribed stones of the 5th and 6th centuries, beginning with the so-called Latinus stone of Whithorn, dating to c.
 450, indicate Christianity through their dedications and are spread across southern Scotland.